operatortwo/Midi_IO/CONTRIBUTING.md

 Playing notes on the computer keyboard is only for testing polyphonic sound.
 It can not be used for playing songs.
 People who wants to play music should use a Midi master keyboard.

----
-Thank you for your attention.
-Of course I am interested and thankful for bug reports, suggestions, links to other and more complex projects and more around the topics midi, vb .net, programming.